ApundaTheeShort/Alx_DjangoLearnLab/advanced-api-project/TESTING.md

 - **Authentication and Authorization**: Tests verify that protected endpoints require authentication and that users can only access resources they are permitted to.
 - **CRUD Operations**: Tests cover the Create, Read, Update, and Delete operations for each model to ensure they function as expected.
 - **Validation**: Tests check that the API correctly handles both valid and invalid data, returning appropriate error messages when validation fails.
+- **Filtering, Searching, and Ordering**: Tests verify that the API correctly filters, searches, and orders results based on query parameters.

 ## Individual Test Cases

-The following test cases are implemented in `api/tests.py`:
+The following test cases are implemented in `api/test_views.py`:

 - **`test_book_list_unauthenticated`**: Verifies that unauthenticated users can retrieve a list of all books.
 - **`test_book_detail_unauthenticated`**: Ensures that unauthenticated users can retrieve a single book by its ID.